-In fiscal 2011, the Council entered into an employment contract with its Executive Director ("ED") which provides for administrative leave of one full month of paid compensation for each year of completed service from October 2007, and a severance package of one full year's salary plus benefits should the ED terminate his employment for specified reasons.
-The contract also provides that the severance package will be fully payable on the termination of employment for any reason after the completion of five full years of service.
+In fiscal 2011, and as renegotiated in 2016, the Council entered into an employment contract with its Executive Director ("ED") which provides for administrative leave of one full month of paid compensation for each year of completed service from October 2007 and at the discretion of the Council twelve month's notice or pay in lieu of notice, should the Council terminate the ED's employment without just cause.

-Payroll liabilities include a provision for accrued administrative leave of \$99,188 (2014 - \$85,962) as at March 31, 2015.
-The estimated payout of the severance entitlement is \$257,888 (2014 - \$244,662) as at March 31, 2015.
+Payroll liabilities include a provision for accrued administrative leave of \$112,413 (2015 - \$99,188) as at March 31, 2016.